Registration and Fundraising Minimums

 *Reduced registration fees are available for people who have or have had cancer and Fred Hutch and UW Medicine employees.

-+Fundraising minimums must be met by Monday, September 30, 2024.
++Fundraising minimums must be met by Tuesday, September 30, 2025.

-2024 Obliteride Bike Routes
+2025 Obliteride Bike Routes

 25-Mile Ride

-On this new route, you’ll enjoy scenic water views as you travel out and back along Lake Washington using Seattle’s iconic 520 floating bridge.
+On this route, you’ll enjoy scenic water views as you travel out and back along Lake Washington using Seattle’s iconic 520 floating bridge.
 The route features gradual climbing and light urban riding and is primarily on protected bike paths or bike lanes, making it great for entry-level riders and all those looking for a beautiful and shorter ride.
 Download the 25-mile GPS route.

-START TIME: 8 a.m.
+START TIME: 9 a.m.

 START LINE: University of Washington, E-18 parking lot